NateEag/nateeag.com/pages/work/work-history.md

 part of why that happened.

 My last day contracting for United Concordia was September 12th, 2016, as I was recruited away to work at Nxtbook Media.
-I stayed on an extra day beyond my original planned resignation date to help them with a overnight release, since one of the managers asked that of me as a personal favor.
+I stayed on an extra Monday beyond my original planned resignation date to help United Concordia with an overnight release, since one of the managers asked that of me as a personal favor.

 My first day at Nxtbook was September 19th, 2016.